Practical Noise Mitigation for Quantum Annealing via Dynamical Decoupling: Toward Industry-Relevant Optimization using Trapped Ions: Conclusions

 Our simulations solve the time-dependent Schrödinger equation using the annealing Hamiltonian defined in Eq.~\eqref{eq:annealing_noise}.
 In the numerics below, we implement a linear annealing sweep over a fixed duration of $2.6/J$, which provides a good fidelity in the absence of any error terms.
 To put this value into context of the timescales in a typical laboratory experiment, the energy scale $J = 26$~Hz demonstrated in the MAGIC setup \cite{Piltz2016} corresponds to an annealing time of 100 ms for our chosen parameters.
 We set the driving strength to $h_x = 3J$ as a compromise to avoid overly large separations of energy scales while keeping the initialization into a fully $x$-polarized state a good approximation of the initial ground state (see discussion in Sec.~\ref{sec:annealing}).
 In our numerics, we discretize the annealing sweep into 50\,000 steps.
 For each discrete step, we set a value of the local field $\delta h_i^z$, sampled from a given noise spectrum, thus approximating the continuous fluctuations of an external magnetic field.
 Here, we consider two distinct types of noise spectra: First, we model an experimentally realistic spectrum featuring two dominant Lorentzian peaks at frequencies of 50 Hz and the leading next harmonic at 150 Hz.
 As discussed in Sec.~\ref{subsec:exp_parameters}, such a spectral structure is typical of external magnetic field fluctuations arising from the electricity grid.
 Second, we also examine spectra with individual Lorentzian peaks at various frequencies to systematically investigate our protocol's dependence on noise characteristics.
 All noise realizations are generated using the approximate frequency domain method detailed in Ref.~\cite{percival1992}.
 At approximately equidistant intervals across the 50\,000 discrete time steps (see Appendix \ref{app:methods}), we apply dynamical decoupling pulses as instantaneous global spin flips affecting all qubits simultaneously.

 To evaluate the success of the protocol, we calculate the overlap between the final state after the annealing sweep and the two-fold degenerate true ground state encoding the problem solution.
 Figure \ref{fig:2peaks_all_corr} presents this protocol fidelity as a function of the number of DD pulses for a noise spectrum featuring two Lorentzian peaks centered at 50 Hz and 150 Hz.
 We consider four noise amplitudes---250 Hz (blue), 500 Hz (red), 750 Hz (green), and 1000 Hz (orange).
+These noise amplitudes are chosen as a range going from typical values to a worst-case scenario: In an experimental setup without any magnetic shielding, local-field noise can realistically reach values around 1 kHz.
+Using stabilization techniques, these values can potentially be reduced by an order of magnitude \cite{Merkel2019}.

 The considered DD pulse rates vary from 0 to 5 pulses per millisecond, which for the chosen sweep duration of 100 ms correspond to a total of 0 to 500 dynamical decoupling pulses applied throughout the annealing process.
 For each pulse rate, we simulate 50 independent annealing runs, each subject to a distinct, correlated noise realization (i.e., identical across all qubits).
 Results are visualized using boxplots, where the boxes indicate the interquartile range and horizontal lines denote median fidelities.
 The dashed grey line at $\approx 84$\% represents the fidelity achieved under the same annealing schedule in the absence of noise.